Author: Solange_Desc27 Employee Posted: 24-Apr-2014 | 9:58AM · Edited: 05-Mar-2020 | 10:04AM · 0 Comments

 According to the 2014 Symantec Internet Security Threat Report, which examines the data from more than 41.5 million attack sensors and records thousands of events per second, spear phishing is not dead – it’s merely evolving.
-The technique uses fake emails to target a specific organisation in order to gain access to internal data, and although attackers used fewer emails on fewer targets last year, the total number of spear-fishing campaigns was up a startling 91%.

 They’re both selling by the millions, with no sign of slowing down, but there are big differences between the iOS and Android mobile platforms – not least in the array of security threats they face, and the ways in which they attempt to mitigate them.
 You’re never totally secure when using a mobile device on either platform, but should the security conscious be choosing one over the other?